CSS Profile Tips and Tricks

 No, they can’t require you to do anything.
 But they will look at your income from SS and retirement and your assets.
 If you are over the age of 62 you can qualify to get a reverse mortgage to help you pay for college without drawing from your retirement, possibly no need to take a student or parent loan, and never have to make a payment!
 Talk to a professional!

-CSS Profile FAQs For Divorced Parents
+CSS Profile Tips and Tricks for Divorced Parents

 As a non-custodial divorced parent, does student need to file the CSS before I get an email to enter my info?